There’s nothing better than sitting by a campfire with the wonderful smells of a meal cooking.

 If you want to remove much of the stress, cook your meals before you go on your camping trip.
 This can save you a lot of worry, especially if your food contains meat.

-Food and drinks should then either be frozen or chilled before leaving as this will keep the cooler cold for much longer.
+Food and drinks should then either be frozen or chilled before leaving as this will keep the cooler cool for much longer.
+And to save some time you can always pick up some already frozen food from your local grocery store or gas station.

-Make sure to pack all your food in sealable bags.
+You’ll want to pack all your food in freezer bags.
 You wouldn’t want the food to defrost and contaminate everything else in the cooler.
 Extra care should be taken in sealing raw meat as any contamination can be dangerous.

 Pick up some ice packs (or make your own)